Guardian-Development/FraudDetectionAnalysis/README.md

 ![Alt text](/analysis/results/logistic_regression_attempt_4_heat_map.png?raw=true)

 ## Conclusion
 A you can see in the final scenario we only missed 13 fraudulent transactions.
-Thi i a great achievement considering how unbalanced the classes are in the data set, we only have a tiny amount of fraudulent transactions to train our model with.
+This is a great achievement considering how unbalanced the classes are in the data set, we only have a tiny amount of fraudulent transactions to train our model with.
 Moving forward I will look at refactoring the code base so we can use multiple models simultaneously.